Bernadette Banner: On fast fashion

 On her channel, Banner often highlights the fast fashion industry's environmental impacts and poor labor practices as a reason to avoid the industry.
 As an alternative, she suggests "slow fashion" — a limited-size wardrobe of durable garments which can be mended by hand as needed.

 In 2019, a 15th-century-inspired gown Banner made was poorly copied and sold by an online merchant using Banner's photo in the sales listing.
 Banner bought the dress and made a public video in which she criticized its poor construction.

 Writings

 In 2022, she authored a non-fiction book, Make, Sew and Mend, published by Page Street Publishing.
 It was a BookScan trade paperback bestseller for the third week of May 2022.

+Personal life

+Banner is based in London.
+In September 2025 she publicly referred to her wife in an Instagram post that also included the hashtag #gayapproved.
+She also mentioned her wife in a March 2026 YouTube video while making flower crowns inspired by Victorian Art Nouveau and Florence + the Machine.